k0shk0sh/FastHub/README.md

 <details>
   <summary>Why am I having problems editing Issues/PRs?</summary>
-  <p>If you are editing a public Org repo, then please contact your Org to grant access to FastHub or use Access Token to login!.</p>
+  <p>If you are unable to edit an issue in a public, then please contact your Organization to grant access to FastHub or use Access Token to login!.</p>
 </details>

 <details>